Report on company activities and property (ROCAP)

 A: For current EXADs, you may have to lodge the old RATA.
 The liquidator portal allows you to lodge the old RATA as well as the ROCAP.

 For all new EXADs post 1 November 2018, please ensure that you issue the ROCAP for the director/officer to complete.

 We ask that you make every effort to transition to the ROCAP now.
-We have engaged with the software providers (CORE and MYOB) to help you be ready for this.
+We have engaged with the DSPs (CORE and MYOB) to help you be ready for this.

-Q: How will the ROCAP affect my current referrals to ASIC’s Liquidator Assistance Program?
+Q: How will the ROCAP affect my current referrals ROCAP affect my current referrals to ASIC’s Request Assistance for External Administration?

 A: ASIC will continue to action matters you referred to ASIC for compliance and prosecution that involve the RATA.

 The ROCAP reflects behavioural design principles (and underwent user testing) aimed at promoting director compliance.
 You may find that more directors return a completed ROCAP as they better understand what is required of them.
 So, we request that you assist us by sending directors the ROCAP using the following guidance.

 If you have sent out the RATA for the director to complete and the relevant period to return the RATA (depending on the administration type) has not expired, continue to await expiration of this period.
 If the director returns the completed RATA, lodge it in the usual way.